Goliad in Goliad County, Texas — The American South (West South Central)

 Topics.
 This historical marker is listed in this topic list: Notable Buildings.
 A significant historical year for this entry is 1894.

 Location.
 28° 39.96′ N, 97° 23.525′ W. Marker is in Goliad, Texas, in Goliad County.
-Marker is on North Courthouse Square, on the right when traveling east.
+It is on North Courthouse Square, on the right when traveling east.
 Touch for map.
 Marker is at or near this postal address: 127 North Courthouse Square, Goliad TX 77963, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-The Hanging Tree (within shouting distance of this marker); Goliad Tornado of 1902 (within shouting distance of this marker); Santa Anna's Surrender Ratified (within shouting distance of this marker); Goliad Global War Memorial (within shouting distance of this marker); First Lieut.
+At least 8 other markers are within walking distance of this marker: The Hanging Tree (within shouting distance of this marker); Goliad Tornado of 1902 (within shouting distance of this marker); Santa Anna's Surrender Ratified (within shouting distance of this marker); Goliad Global War Memorial (within shouting distance of this marker); First Lieut.
 James H. Ewell Jr. Memorial (within shouting distance of this marker); Goliad County World War I Memorial (within shouting distance of this marker); Regulators of Goliad County (within shouting distance of this marker); Don Rafael Antonio Manchola (within shouting distance of this marker).
 Touch for a list and map of all markers in Goliad.